CamFlow/vagrant/basic-fedora/README.md

 ## Configuring CamFlow

-The capture policy can be modified by editing `/etc/camflow.ini`.
+The capture policy can be modified by editing `/etc/camflow.ini` (e.g. `sudo nano /etc/camflow.ini`).
 Please see [CamFlow Config](https://github.com/CamFlow/camflow-config) for more details.

-Provenance publication can be modified by editing `/etc/camflow-service.ini`.
+Provenance publication can be modified by editing `/etc/camflow-service.ini` (e.g. `sudo nano /etc/camflow-service.ini`).
 Please see [CamFlow Service](https://github.com/CamFlow/camflow-service) for more details.